Gastroscopy: Everything you need to know

 How long does a gastroscopy take?

-The procedure itself usually takes about 20 minutes.
+The examination itself usually takes about 20 minutes.
 Afterwards, you can rest in our recovery room for about an hour and have a light snack and something to drink.
-Including preparation (changing clothes, inserting the IV), waking up, and a brief follow-up discussion, please allow approximately 1.5 to 2 hours in total.
+Please allow around 1.5 to 2 hours for preparation (changing clothes, accessing the equipment), waking up and a brief debriefing.

 Do I need to be fasting for the gastroscopy?

 Yes.
-You should not eat anything for at least six hours before the procedure to ensure a clear view of the stomach and to avoid the risk of aspiration.
+You should not eat anything for at least six hours before the procedure so as not to impair visibility in the stomach and to avoid the risk of aspiration.
 You may drink water up to 1.5 hours before the examination.

 Can I take my medication before the examination?

-Most medications can be taken as usual.
-If you are taking blood-thinning medications, please discuss this with your doctor in advance.
+Most medicines can be taken as usual.
+If you are taking blood-thinning medication, please discuss this with your doctor in advance.

 Is the procedure painful?

-No. You will be sedated into a twilight sleep, so you won’t be aware of the procedure itself.
-The procedure is also carried out carefully and gently, so that the throat and larynx are only minimally affected.
+No. You will be put into a twilight sleep with sedation so that you will not be aware of the examination itself.
+The examination is also carried out carefully and gently, so that there is minimal stress on the throat and larynx.

 Can I eat normally after the gastroscopy?

-Once the effects of the sedative have worn off and you are in the recovery room, you may eat and drink as usual.
-We will have prepared light snacks and water for you.
+Once the effects of the sleeping medication have worn off and you are in the recovery room, you may eat and drink as usual.
+We have prepared some light refreshments and water for you.

 Can I drive after the examination?

-No. After sedation, you are not allowed to drive any vehicle for at least 24 hours.
-Please arrange for someone to accompany you in advance if you rely on a car for transportation.
-However, it is no problem to travel home alone using public transportation.
+No. After sedation, you must not drive a vehicle for at least 24 hours.
+If you need a car, make sure you arrange for someone to accompany you in advance.
+However, it is no problem to travel home alone by public transport.

 What happens to the samples taken?

-Tissue samples (biopsies) are examined in a laboratory.
-The results of the samples (biopsy) are usually available within 7 to 10 days and will be sent to you by email or post.
+Tissue samples (biopsies) are examined in the laboratory.
+The results of the samples (biopsy) are usually available after 7 to 10 days and will be sent to you by email or post.

 Is a combination of gastroscopy and colonoscopy possible?

 Yes, of course!
-Both examinations can also be performed in one session.
+Both examinations can also be performed in a single session.
 Usually, the gastroscopy is performed first, followed by the colonoscopy.

 Gastroscopy prices at Co-Ordination